Skip to main content

 Iterate and improve

 Not happy with the result?
 That’s normal — and that’s the whole point!
-Copy any of these follow-up prompts into Gemini CLI:
+Say or copy any of these follow-up prompts into Gemini CLI:

-The vibe coding loop: customise → compile → review → refine.
+The vibe coding loop: describe → compile → review → refine.
 Keep going until you love it!
-You can send as many prompts to Gemini CLI as you want.
+You can send as many prompts to Gemini CLI as you want — speak them or type them.

 8